ljsinclair/featurebase-docs/docs/cloud/cloud-users/cloud-users-view-search.md

 ---
-title: How do I view and search for users
+title: View users
+layout: default
+parent: Manage users
+grand_parent: Cloud
+nav_order: 2
+has_toc: false
 ---

+## How do I view and search for users
 {: .no_toc }

+View and search for users from the Configuration > Manage users page.

 {% include page-toc.md %}
-View and search for users from the Configuration > Manage users page.

 ## Before you begin